Professional fulfillment and the sole practitioner

 by Christine H Williams

-Christine H Williams, a former sole practitioner and founder of LRS Legal Research, specializes in online legal research and analysis for Canadian and American lawyers.
-Christine can be reached at 604.990.5123 or by email at email@example.com, or online at www.cbusiness.bizhosting.com.
+Christine H Williams, a former sole practising lawyer from Chicago, is proprietor of LRS Legal Research, providing reasonably priced online legal research for lawyers.
+She can be reached at 604.990.5123, or at email@example.com.

 This article was published in the February 2002 issue of BarTalk. © 2002 The Canadian Bar Association.
 All rights reserved.